 3. Spout feeding

 I had one, and while I don’t use it to feed expressed milk, I used it to feed my baby plain water once she started solid.
-Totally love it.
+I totally love it.
 Just pay extra attention with the tilting angle do that you won’t flood your baby with too fast milk flow.

 These alternatives, however, may not be practical for long-term and regular separation.
 Among the reasons are:

-- High learning curve for caregiver, because s/he needs to divide the attention to deal with the hungry crying baby and not to spill the milk.
+- The high learning curve for the caregiver, because s/he needs to divide the attention to deal with the hungry crying baby and not to spill the milk.

-- Take longer time to feed the baby.
-Can be a trouble for impatient babies.
+- Take a longer time to feed the baby.
+Problematic for impatient babies.

 - Higher chance of spilled milk.

 And that’s why a lot of mothers still prefer bottle feeding.
 It is easy!

 How to safely use bottle-feeding to give expressed breast milk,